War-weary Darfuris see grim future with or without U.N. peacekeepers

 Tabit was under rebel control for eight years of the war, with the government reasserting its authority in 2010.

-But much of that authority is nominal, with gunmen stalking dirt roads to attack military and civilian vehicles alike, preventing villagers from travelling even for healthcare.
+But much of that authority is nominal, with gunmen stalking dirt roads to attack military and civilian vehicles alike, preventing villagers from traveling even for healthcare.

 Tabit's clinic, which catered to 22 villages, was destroyed in the fighting.